- by Antony Ramm, Information and Research, Central Library

 A slightly more modern analysis is to be found in Richard Thomson’s An Historical Essay on the Magna Carta of King John (1829).
 This comprehensive volume includes copies of the Charter in both English and Latin; “explanatory notes on their several privileges”; and various historical essays relating the background to the signing of the Charter and the life of King John.

 The Magna Carta was next seriously assessed by a scholar in William Sharp McKechnie’s celebrated commentary at the start of the twentieth-century, a copy of which is available in our library.
 A collection of Magna Carta Commemoration Essays, published by the Royal Historical Society in 1917, can also be seen here.
-More modern analyses and interpretations include Geoffrey Hindley’s The Book of Magna Carta – which details the afterlife of the Charter, specifically its role in English and American history – and J.C.
-Holt’s authoritative Magna Carta.
+More modern analyses and interpretations include Geoffrey Hindley’s The Book of Magna Carta – which details the afterlife of the Charter, specifically its role in English and American history.
 Faith Thompson’s 1948 work Magna Carta: its role in the Making of the English Constitution, 1300-1629 shows something of how the Charter developed from an obscure collection of feudal demands into the guiding light of liberty and democracy.

-These last three items are available for loan from the Information and Research department, with all other volumes mentioned here being for reference viewing.
+These last two items are available for loan from the Local and Family History Library, with all other volumes mentioned here being for reference viewing.
 Please contact the library to arrange access.